srobo/ops-manual/annual-robotics-competition/kit-team.md

 ### Collective responsibilities of the committee

+In addition to the [common responsibilities](./common-responsibilities.md), the kit team has the following responsibilities:
 The committee is collectively responsible for:

 * Communicating a strategic vision for the kit.